Fundamentals of Performance Based Navigation STARs

 Understand the importance of clear communication when re-routing an aircraft via waypoints not currently on their route of flight.

 Understand the best waypoints to reference when using tactical restrictions to RNAV/PBN equipped aircraft.

 Understand the steps necessary for the flight crew to change runways and/or approaches.
 Observe the complexity associated with late runway changes.

 When an arrival and an overflight conflict, understand the relative efficiency of solving the conflict by vectoring the overflight rather than the vectoring the arrival.

 Impact of “Direct to”

-Understand the impact to a controller’s plan and the aircraft’s descent profile when a flight crew is provided with a vectored short-cut off a constant descent RNAV STAR.
+Understand the impact to a controller’s plan and the aircraft’s descent profile when a flight crew is provided with a vectored short-cut off a constant descent PBN STAR.

 Understand the importance of using correct phraseology when communicating changes to STAR routings.

 Observe the different results on aircraft performance using VNAV versus FLC mode.